Paraphraser/PiBuilder/README.md

 I have tested PiBuilder on:

 * Raspberry Pi 3B+, 4B and Zero W2 hardware
-* 32-bit versions of Raspberry Pi OS (aka Raspbian) "Buster" and "Bullseye"
+* 32-bit versions of Raspberry Pi OS (aka Raspbian) Buster and Bullseye
+* 64-bit version of Raspberry Pi OS Bullseye
-* 64-bit version of "Bullseye".
+* 64-bit version of Debian Bullseye running in an [AMD64](https://www.debian.org/distrib/netinst) guest system under Parallels.
+See [running on other platforms](#runOtherPlatform).

-The scripts will *probably* work on other Raspberry Pi hardware but I have no idea about other hardware platforms (eg Nuc) or operating systems (eg Debian).
+The scripts will *probably* work on other Raspberry Pi hardware but I have no idea about other hardware platforms or operating systems.
 I have nothing against either non- Raspberry Pi hardware or operating systems.
 I can only test with what I have.

+The scripts make use of tools which are specific to the Raspberry Pi (eg `raspi-config`).
+When the relevant tool is not available, the scripts simply bypass the step.

 ## <a name="toc"></a>Contents